 Walter lived a beautiful life where he was well fed and happy until his peaceful death in March of 2018.
 A veterinarian was in attendance.

 March 6, 2017

 Harry was our first-ever surrender.
 Rescued from slaughter in July, he was placed in a hub that fell on hard financial times.
-They were unable to feed him, so he came to us with a body condition score of 1 to 2 (out of 8) in October 2017.
+They were unable to feed him, so he came to us with a body condition score of 1 to 2 (out of 8 with 5 being average) in October 2017.

 We’re so happy he’s now the very first horse for a 13-year-old girl whose daddy used to train horses; so he knows them well.
 Our Harry is in good hands, happily ever after!